victorliu5296/math-notes/source/content/posts/Why Formal Probability Theory.md

 Yet, this historical context is often omitted, leading to a significant gap in motivation and causing confusion for many learners.

+### Motivation

 This blog post aims to fill this gap by providing a brief introduction to the foundations of modern probability and a surface-level overview of the concepts.
 We'll explore the evolution of probability theory, examining the problems and paradoxes that spurred its development.

-Starting from the very basics, we will gradually refine each definition after encountering concrete problems that arise from our naive ones to build up to increasingly sophisticated and abstract concepts.
+Starting from the very basics, we will adopt the Bayesian perspective of updating priors and gradually refine each definition.
+While encountering concrete problems that arise from our naive ones, we will build up to increasingly sophisticated and abstract concepts.
 By understanding the "why" behind the theory, these abstract concepts can hopefully become more accessible and meaningful.

+This is not meant to be a comprehensive textbook on probability theory, but rather a brief introduction to the foundations of modern probability and a surface-level overview of the concepts.
+We are more interested in the intuition and motivation behind the theory than in a exhaustive treatment of all its intricacies.

+### Prerequisites

+This blog post assumes a basic understanding of probability, calculus and linear algebra.
+While it's not strictly required since I attempt to build ideas up from scratch, familiarity with these topics undoubtedly will be helpful as the concepts are introduced.

 ---